Disaster Recovery

 2. If you're using a new, empty file system and a full base copy for failback, you can create a new file system (File System D) without cloning.

 1. If you're using a clone of the original source file system for failback, create a new replication where the clone of the original target file system (File System C) becomes the new source, and File System D becomes the new target.
-Wait for the replication cycle to complete and bring the File System D up to date with File System C. You can verify that the file systems are in sync by creating a snapshot on File System C and waiting for it to appear on File System D.
+Wait for the replication cycle to complete and bring the File System D up-to-date with File System C. You can verify that the file systems are in sync by creating a snapshot on File System C and waiting for it to appear on File System D.

 2. If you're using a new, empty file system for failback, create a replication using File System C as the source and your new, empty file system (File System D) as the target.
-Wait for the replication cycle to complete and bring the File System D up to date with File System C. You can verify that the file systems are in sync by creating a snapshot on File System C and waiting for it to appear on File System D.
+Wait for the replication cycle to complete and bring the File System D up-to-date with File System C. You can verify that the file systems are in sync by creating a snapshot on File System C and waiting for it to appear on File System D.

 3. Re-Establish Replication from Source to Target

-Re-establish your original replication configuration.
+Reestablish the original replication configuration.
 Migrate applications from File System C to File System D and stop writing to File System C. Then, create a replication from your source (File System D) to a new target clone (File System E).

 1. Unmount the clone of the original target (File System C).